jamesroseman/mystique/README.md

 Mystique will *automatically* grab only wallpapers that fit your native resolution.

+If it seems to only be grabbing one wallpaper and you have a very small or very strange resolution, try toggling off resolution by editing your .resolution:

+    FALSE

 Known Issues
 -------------

-Mystique isn't very intelligent, and only grabs top links that end in `.jpg`.
-It doesn't append them to imgur links, and it doesn't go through albums.
+Mystique isn't very intelligent, and only grabs top links that end in `.jpg or imgur links (to which it appends ".jpg").

 If you have any other issues, or the famous "blue screen of death", look at your `mystique.log` file, which is by default stored in `/home/username/mystique.log`